SillyFreak/typst-moodular/README.md

 - [Components for Learning (C4L)](https://componentsforlearning.org/) ([Atto](https://moodle.org/plugins/atto_c4l)/[TinyMCE](https://moodle.org/plugins/tiny_c4l) plugin): Moodular recreates the HTML structure of C4L blocks, and also renders them for PDF export.
 Most but not all components are currently supported; please [open an issue](https://github.com/SillyFreak/typst-moodular/issues) if you need a specific one.

+The [gallery](https://github.com/SillyFreak/typst-moodular/tree/main/gallery) has an example document rendered as PDF, HTML, and screenshots of the Moodle-rendered HTML to get an idea of what the package does.

 ## Getting Started

 To add this package to your project, use this: